MCT-master/mct-master.github.io/_posts/2023-04-23-ahmetem-basics-of-computer-networks.md

 </figure>

 ## Firewall
-Just like security guards standing at the entrance of a garden, Firewalls are  intelligent barriers that protect networks and computers by controlling incoming and outgoing traffic.
+Just like a security guards standing at the entrance of your garden, firewalls are intelligent barriers that protect networks and computers by controlling incoming and outgoing traffic.
 However, it can be a nightmare when trying to establish a custom connection.
-So, it's very common to play with firewall when connecting for a NMP.
+So, it's very common to bypass firewall when connecting for NMP.

 <figure style="float: none">
    <img